fgm/heisencache/README.md

-**Caveat emptor:** 2017-10-12 The Drupal 8 version of this project is currently a work in progress, with next to no usable functionality.
+**Caveat emptor:** 2017-11-09 The Drupal 8 version of this project is currently a work in progress, with very little usable functionality.

 Heisencache
 ===========